Wealth Management Associate Program

 Undergraduate, Masters and MBA graduates

-The Wealth Management Associate Program (WMAP) is a one-year program aimed at developing sales and entrepreneurial-minded individuals into a Wealth Advisory role.
+The Wealth Management Associate Program (WMAP) is a 5 month program aimed at developing sales and entrepreneurial-minded individuals into a Wealth Advisory role.
 The program is focused on developing core financial planning, business development and complementary client discovery skills gained through the financial planning process.

 Does this sound like you?

-You're completing your business or commerce degree (undergraduate or masters), or you are currently working and have developed a passion for client relationships and financial advice
+You're completing an undergrad or masters degree, or you are currently working and have developed a passion for client relationships and financial advice

 You’re a curious, competitive critical thinker who thrives in change and collaborating with others